Trepan-Debuggers/python2-trepan/trepan/processor/command/help/location.rst

 Python import the module inside the debugger.

 In sum file names are distinguished from method names purely by semantic means.
-However *gdb* and thus this debugger has  means to explicitly tag names as a path, function or module.
+However *gdb* and thus this debugger has no means to explicitly tag names as a file path or Python module name.
+We, but not *gdb*, make a distinction between functions versus modules and file paths.

 **Examples:**

     os.path:45  # Line 45 of the file that contains os.path
-    os:1        # First line of module os os          # Invalid!
+    os:1        # First line of module os os          # Invalid! (for now)

 Note that the last line is invalid.
 In contrast to functions, you need to give a line numbers.
-Also it is assumed there is not a *file* called `os` or  and `os.path`.
+Also it is assumed there is not a *file* called `os` in the last example line.
+Nor a file called `os.path` in the first example.